-flushname name [view]
+flushname name[view]

-Flushes the given name from the server's DNS cache and, if applicable, from the server's nameserver address database or bad-server cache.
+Flushes the given name from the view's DNS cache and, if applicable, from the view's nameserver address database, bad server cache and SERVFAIL cache.

-flushtree name[view]
+flushtree name [view]

-Flushes the given name, and all of its subdomains, from the server's DNS cache, the address database, and the bad server cache.
+Flushes the given name, and all of its subdomains, from the view's DNS cache, address database, bad server cache, and SERVFAIL cache.